-The elevated areas will be paved as currently, and green areas sodded or covered with water tolerant plantings.
+The elevated areas will be paved for surface parking, and pervious areas will be grass or covered with water tolerant plantings.
 There are no improvements as a part of this development that are constructed of materials that have the ability to be transferred to other lands.